-The International Study Centre is proud to announce that three of our students who completed the Foundation Year have gone on to be showcased in a unique fashion performance, held by the Fashion & Design school.
+The International Study Centre is proud to announce that three of our participants who completed the Foundation Year have gone on to be showcased in a unique fashion performance, held by The School of Fashion.

 from international students to celebrated designers